SaiPrithviPsp/Spend-Analyser/README.md

 # Spend Analyser.
-An android app for visualizing user's spends summary.
+An android app (made with FLutter) for visualizing user's spends summary.
+The base code can be found in lib/main.dart.

 Format for the sample sms used:
 " Debit